 What happens during the study?

-As part of the screening procedures, you will have a MRI and a PET scan using Amyvid, an approved compound to determine presence or absence of amyloid deposits in the brain.
+As part of the screening procedures, you will have a MRI and a PET scan using Amyvid, an FDA-approved compound to determine the presence or absence of amyloid deposits in the brain.

 If you are eligible, you will be enrolled in the study and receive either study drug BAN2401 or placebo intravenously every two weeks for a period of 18 months.

 You will have tests of memory to assess the effects of the study drug, along with MRIs, physical examinations and EKGs to assess for drug safety.

 Jesse Mez, MD – Study Physician

 Please call 617-414-1077 or email JoinADC@bu.edu for more information and to participate.

 Sponsor – Eisai, Inc